-B. Pre-departure orientation
+D. Pre-departure orientation

-OIE will work with the faculty to provide a pre-departure orientation (PDO) for the program.
-This PDO will be offered at a time appropriate for all involved in the program.
-Some PDOs are offered during class time, while others are offered during the Tuesday 3:30 pm meeting hour.
+OIE will work with the faculty to provide a pre-departure orientation for the program.
+This predeparture orientation will be offered at a time appropriate for all involved in the program.
+Some pre-departure orientations are offered during class time, while others are offered on a separate agreed upon time outside of class.

-Attendance at the PDO is mandatory for the faculty leading a program and the students.
+Attendance at the orientation is mandatory for the faculty leading a program and the students.
 Parents can be extremely nervous prior to their children leaving and while they are away; this should be kept in mind if/when communicating with them.
-Encourage parents to partner with their student to learn about topics covered during PDO.
+Encourage parents to partner with their student to learn about topics covered during pre-departure orientation.